5 Steps to Develop a Solid Business Case

 Business Case Success Factors

-These six business case examples were successful because we clearly articulated:
+These six business case examples were successful because we clearly articulated the following:

 • We framed the recommendations for the decision-makers in a way that clearly communicates the value of getting the approval to proceed.